antonerikwilliam/fullstack/osa0/README.md

 activate server
 Note right of browser: Browser sends post request from the new note added server-->>browser: Status code 201 (Created)
-Note right of server: Server shows the new note without reloading the whole page deactivate server
+Note right of server: Server adds the new note without the need of redirection so browser dont have to reload the page deactivate server
 ```